 On your way to Ponte Vecchio, you may come across the Piazza delle Repubblica with the Fontana del Porcelino.

-Piazza della Repubblica is one of the main squares in Florence in the center of the city.
+Piazza della Repubblica is one of the main squares in Florence in the centre of the city.
 The Colonna della Dovizia (Column of Abundance) marks the point where the Roman forum stood.
 It dates back to 1431.

-In the 18th century, sadly some of the medieval towers, churches, workshops, homes and original seats of the some of the Guilds were destroyed in order to achieve a more modern urban look.
+In the 18th century, sadly some of the medieval towers, churches, workshops, homes and original seats of some of the Guilds were destroyed in order to achieve a more modern urban look.

-If you dally along the square, you might be lucky enough to catch one of the impromtu street shows.
+If you dally along the square, you might be lucky enough to catch one of the impromptu street shows.
 You can also have a hot drink at the Caffé Gilli, Caffé Paskowski and Caffé delle Giubbe Rosse which were meeting points for many of the city’s artists and writers in the past.

 Another well-known feature overlooking the square is the Hotel Savoy.
 Another modern facet added to the area is the Hard Rock Cafe, where concerts and parties are frequently held.